(Last Updated on : 13/06/2014)

-The kaleidoscopic hill resort of Kotagiri, strategically placed at an altitude of 1950 m is indeed a place to enjoy the very beat of nature.
-Kotagiri, laced with its serenity and tranquility and with the promise of freshness and beauty, till date mesmerise and bewitch.
+Kotagiri is a kaleidoscopic hill resort, strategically placed at an altitude of 1950 m is indeed a place to enjoy the very beat of nature.
+Kotagiri, laced with its serenity and tranquillity and with the promise of freshness and beauty, till date mesmerise and bewitch.
 Dotted with large and small buildings, Kotagiri is one of the most attracting places for the visitors, holidaying in South India.
 The whole station is well connected by brilliant roads.

-The emerald green golf course at Kotagiri presents an incomparable view.
+green golf course at Kotagiri presents an incomparable view.
 The tea plantations and the tea estates are the other places worth visiting in Kotagiri.
-However to witness breathtaking beautiful sights of the eastern slopes, a visit to Kodanad is must.
+However to witness breathtaking beautiful sights of the eastern slopes, a visit to Kodanad are must.

 Accommodation is also easily available in Kotagiri.
-A number of tourist lodges, guesthouses, hotels, resorts and elite eating restaurants are there to cater to the varied needs of the tourer.
+A number of tourist lodges, guesthouses, hotels, resorts and elite eating restaurants are there to cater to the varied needs of the tourists.